 4) Can be discharged approximately 95% on average without damaging the battery*.

 When a lead-acid battery gets to 50% state of charge, the voltage will usually drop to a point where appliances will not work as they should.
 With a lot of batteries – depending on the type, the quality and the condition - this can occur well before the battery is at 50%.
 So, although a battery is rated at 110Ah, it may only give a useable 55Ah at most which, for many people may be what they would use during the course of a day, especially in the winter.

-Even when a LiFePO4 battery is discharged to well below 50%, it will continue to provide a high enough voltage to ensure that appliances operate correctly.
-When it’s been discharged by 95%, a good LiFePO4 battery with a built-in Battery Management System (BMS) will automatically shut down.
-However, it’s recommended that lithium batteries are not discharged much below 50% to maximise useful life.
+Even when a LiFePO4 battery is discharged to well below 50%, it will continue to provide a high enough voltage to ensure that appliances operate correctly. *When it’s been discharged by approximately 95%, a LiFePO4 battery with a good Battery Management System (BMS) will automatically shut down.
+However, to maximise useful life, it’s recommended that lithium batteries are not continually discharged much below 50%.